-If you live in the Los Angeles area, you may be wondering why the American Cinematheque's Aero Theatre will devote the evening of Feb.
-26, 2009, to screen two movies as a tribute to someone called Van Johnson, an old-time actor who died at 92 in Nyack, NY, on December 13, 2008.
+If you live in the Los Angeles area, you may be wondering why the American Cinematheque’s Aero Theatre will devote the evening of Feb.
+26 to screen two movies as a tribute to someone called Van Johnson, an old-time actor who died at 92 in Nyack, NY, last Dec.
+13.

 Well, though hardly remembered nowadays, the tall, red-headed, freckle-faced Van Johnson was a major box office attraction in the United States in the second half of the 1940s.
 In mid-decade, while MGM’s Clark Gable, Robert Taylor, James Stewart, Robert Montgomery, and others were embroiled in the war overseas, Johnson rose from the ranks of MGM’s B-unit to (briefly) become the studio’s biggest male attraction.

 His meteoric rise almost didn’t happen.
 A serious car accident as he and best friends Keenan and Evie (Abbott) Wynn were on their way to a screening at MGM was to leave the former Broadway chorus boy away from the studio for months (and out of World War II for good).
 Among other injuries, Johnson suffered a fractured skull and had bone fragments piercing his brain.
 He was left with a severely scarred forehead and a metal plate several inches long on the left side of his head.